Rated for Everyone

 not even his wife.

-he still wants to be kissed without pity.
+Because he still wants to be kissed without pity.

 Laughed with, maybe even

-argued with, playfully, over dinner
+argued with, playfully, over dinner.

-because she has a love-hate
+Because she has a love-hate

 with how he calls them mushed potatoes.